MileHacker Logo

 Wellness Services

-• Spa & Wellness Centers: Mulegé does not have dedicated high-end spas.
-Some hotels might offer basic massage services.
+• Spa & Wellness Centers: Mulegé does not feature specific high-end spas.
+Some hotels might offer basic massage treatments.

-• Traditional Healing Practices: Not widely advertised for tourists, though local herbal remedies or traditional healers (curanderos) may exist in the community upon inquiry.
+• Traditional Healing Practices: Not widely advertised for tourists, though local herbal remedies or traditional healers (curanderos) could exist in the community upon inquiry.

 • Hot Springs: No known hot springs directly in Mulegé or its immediate vicinity.